Naya Khang Peak (Ghanja La Chuli) 5844m

 Permits Required for Naya Khang Peak

-To climb Naya Khang Peak, you will need a few standard permits that cover both the trekking route and the actual climbing section.
+To climb Naya Khang Peak, you’ll need a few standard permits that cover both the trekking route and the actual climbing section.
+These are mandatory and are usually arranged by your trekking agency, so you don’t have to worry about the process yourself.

 1. Langtang National Park Entry Permit